 Zurich is on a mission to transform its customer exprience, redefine its brand purpose and change the perception of the insurance sector as a whole

-“I’m here to make insurance loved,” said Zurich’s group chief customer officer, Conny Kalcher at an event on brand engagement and customer communications.
+“I’m here to make insurance loved,” said Zurich’s group chief customer officer, Conny Kalcher at an event on brand engagement and customer communications, supported by Vonage, a global business cloud communications leader.
 Insurance is, in short, not entirely beloved.

 It is, however, essential for individuals and for business, alike; a fact emphasised by the pressures of the pandemic.
 According to Deloitte, the perennially under-trusted sector actually become more trusted by business owners during the Covid-19.
 Zurich, though, was not content to simply be relied upon in times of need.
 In fact, it wanted to transform its relationship with customers and fundamentally reframe their understanding of insurance.